AmmarHamedAmmar/MonitoringURLS/docs/ERD.md

     every time the status code changes for specific URL we store this logs here by date

 ### note 2 :
-    this table has one to many relationship with URLs table
+    this table has one to many relationship with Checks table (every URL may have success log and failure logs )

 **UserURLs**